NREL-Sienna/StorageSystemsSimulations.jl/docs/src/index.md

 ## Overview

-`StorageSimulations.jl` is a `PowerSimulations.jl` extension to support formulations and models related to energ storage.
+`StorageSimulations.jl` is a `PowerSimulations.jl` extension to support formulations and models related to energy storage.

-Operational Storage Model can have multiple combinations of different restrictions.
+An Operational Storage Model can have multiple combinations of different restrictions.
 For instance, it might be relevant to a study to consider cycling limits or employ energy targets coming from a planning model.
 To manage all these variations `StorageSimulations.jl` heavily uses the `DeviceModel` attributes feature.

 For example, the formulation `StorageDispatchWithReserves` can be parametrized as follows: